jakub-jedrusiak/Psytoolkit-Questionnaire-Converter/README.md

 ### Source code

 Best way to run this script is to use python source file.
-Make sure to install [python](https://www.python.org/) beforehand and chcek *Add python to PATH* while installing. `customtkinter` and 'pillow' modules is currently needed, so you need to install it by opening the terminal window and typing:
+Make sure to install [python](https://www.python.org/) beforehand and chcek *Add python to PATH* while installing. `customtkinter` and `pillow` modules is currently needed, so you need to install it by opening the terminal window and typing:

 ```bash
 pip install customtkinter